oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/installation/_index.md

 ---

-The operator uses Helm to create and deploy the necessary resources and then run the operator in a Kubernetes cluster.
-This document describes how to install, upgrade, and remove the operator.
+The operator uses Helm to create the necessary resources and then deploy the operator in a Kubernetes cluster.
+This document describes how to install, upgrade, and uninstall the operator.

 #### Content